The ultimate guide to travel on a tigh-budget

 Never deal offline

-Hotels near airport/ train station
+Hotels near the airport/ train station

 Look for hotels closer to the airport or railway station to eliminate taxi expenses.
 Avoid renting a car where you have a good public transportation system.